jpmoo/thoughtlands/README.md

 3. Select a scope (Narrow, Regular, or Broad)
 4. The plugin will:
    - Query AI (OpenAI or local model) for related tags
-   - Optionally refine tags by reviewing note excerpts
+   - Refine tags by reviewing note excerpts
    - Find all notes with those tags
    - If using local AI, apply semantic similarity filtering
    - Create a region with the selected notes